ichadhr/rustguard/README.md

 ---

-**Note:** This framework implements advanced security features.
+**Note:** This framework implements advanced security features including JWT authentication with device fingerprinting and enterprise-grade RBAC authorization with Casbin.
 Always review and test security implementations before deploying to production.